vippium/Bookstore-Management-System/README.md

 ---

+## 📬 API Testing (Postman)

+You can find the Postman collection for testing all backend API endpoints in the [`postman/`](./postman) directory.

+> Import it in Postman for ready-to-use request sets.

+---

 ## 🎗 License

 This project is protected under the [MIT](https://choosealicense.com/licenses) License.
 For more details, refer to the [LICENSE](https://choosealicense.com/licenses/) file.